Four things I’ve seen, read, or thought might seed results:

 A talent management software solution is not enough to solve or even address complex business challenges let alone the challenges talent leaders face within their organization.
-While an organization should expect software and technology does what they are intended to do, no software tool can bring together planning, organization readiness, process alignment, executive sponsorship, or organization commitment.
+While an organization should expect software and technology does as intended, no software tool can bring together planning, organization readiness, process alignment, executive sponsorship, or organization commitment.

-Here are 3 keys to reinventing talent management’s interplay between consulting expertise and getting the best from your software solution.2.
-USA Inc., Red, White, and Very Blue, a letter to USA Inc. Shareholders — Bloomberg Businessweek
+Here are 3 keys to reinventing talent management’s interplay between consulting expertise and getting the best from your software solution.

 What would the annual report for United States look like?

 How would an investor relation team position the United States as a corporation?

 3. 10 Tips for Making Employees Love Their Office — Inc. Magazine

 Come on, we spend more time at work than at home or around our loved ones, doesn’t it make sense to create a workspace that people find both comfortable and stimulating?
 A little motivation goes a long way towards your organization’s bottom line.

 Beyond the ping-pong or foosball table perceptions, here are 10 tips for turning an office with the appeal of a Viking ship into a place your employees love.

 And if you think your office is a place your employees really do love, enter The World’s Coolest Office competition.

 4. The tyranny of choice — The Economist